 Night skies here have few celestial equals, with untold numbers of stars spilling across the darkness, casting faint light over the West MacDonnells.
 Each night on the trail, I pull back the outside cover of my tent and fall asleep looking up at the heavens.

 Although I’m hiking one of Australia’s most remote ranges, it’s anything but hard.
-Public campsites dot the trail, often slotted beside gorges, but last year trekking company World Expeditions also established two semi-permanent camps, leaving walkers to concentrate on just that – walking.
+Public campsites dot the trail, often slotted beside gorges, but trekking company World Expeditions has also established three semi-permanent camps, leaving walkers to concentrate on just that – walking.

 The camps near Simpsons Gap and Serpentine Chalet Dam are framed around a Y-shaped communal tent platform designed by Neeson Murcutt Architects, with separate arms for kitchen, dining and lounge areas.
 A campfire ring sits in the space between the two living areas, there are eco-friendly showers and safari-style tents sprinkled across the sand.